autonomys/subspace/crates/subspace-farmer/README.md

 *NOTE: You need to have a `subspace-node` running before starting farmer, otherwise it will not be able to start*

-By default, plots are written to the OS-specific users local data directory.
+By default, farmer data are written to `subspace-farmer` subdirectory of the OS-specific users local data directory.

 ```
 Linux